 The original techniques of the school were added to by Shuze Hasegawa Eishin almost two hundred years later.
 These techniques were primarily concerned with combat from tate-hiza, a posture adopted for sitting when wearing armour.

-Oe Masaji (1852-1927) was the last undisputed headmaster of this line.
-He took the techniques of Omori Ryu and Eishin Ryu and combined it with the Tanimura-Ha to form Muso Jikiden Eishin Ryu.
-Oe sensei was notably also the 15th generation headmaster of the Shimomura-Ha before becoming 17th headmaster of the Tanimura-Ha.
-Oe sensei was said to have been influenced by his combative experiences in the Hamaguri Gomon no Ikusa (The Clam Gate War).
-Oe Masamichi never named a successor to continue the lineage, however several of his students did receive Menkyo Kaiden (certificates of total transmission).
+Ōe Masamichi (1852-1927) was the last undisputed headmaster of this line.
+He took the techniques of Omori Ryū and Eishin Ryū and combined it with the Tanimura-Ha to form Musō Jikiden Eishin Ryū. Ōe sensei was notably also the 15th generation headmaster of the Shimomura-Ha before becoming 17th headmaster of the Tanimura-Ha. Ōe sensei was said to have been influenced by his combative experiences in the Hamaguri Gomon no Ikusa (The Clam Gate War). Ōe Masamichi never named a successor to continue the lineage, however several of his students did receive Menkyo Kaiden (certificates of total transmission).

-Iwata Norikazu (1913-2011) was the Kaicho of Zenkoku Roshukai until his recent sad death, an organisation created to pass on Muso Jikiden Eishin Ryu as taught by Oe Masajii.
-Iwata sensei studied under several of Oe Masaji's direct students, and held Menkyo Kaiden in the system, as well as Hachidan Hanshi status.
-Iwata sensei was highly regarded as both a swordsman and historian.
+Iwata Norikazu (1913-2011) was the Kaicho of Zenkoku Roshukai until his recent sad death, an organisation created to pass on Musō Jikiden Eishin Ryū as taught by Ōe Masamichi.
+Iwata sensei studied under several of Ōe Masamichi's direct students, and held Menkyo Kaiden, as well as Hachidan Hanshi status.
+Iwata Sensei was highly regarded as both a swordsman, calligrapher and historian.

 Shoden (Seiza no bu)